 In the Real-time Requests Distribution and Requests by Response Time sections, you can view the statistics of the last 1,000 requests captured as of the current point in time.

 In the chart of the Real-time Requests Distribution section, select a time range.
 Data of the selected time range can be set as visible.
 The chart shows data only within this time range.
 Click Reset in the upper-right corner of the chart and the default view can be restored.

 Filter monitoring data

-Only the request monitoring data of the selected interface is displayed on the page.
+- Select an API operation or IP address from the drop-down list and click Search.Only the request monitoring data of the selected operation is displayed on the page.

 View information of traces

 On the Traces and Interfaces Aggregated tabs, you can view information of all traces captured in the corresponding period.
 Click a trace ID to access the Link Invocation page.
 Use the local method stack waterfall chart and thread profiling to identify the causes of exceptions.